Tripod Buying Guide

 Head Type - Ball Head - these are the most common and the most versatile.
 All of the recommended tripods below are ball heads.
 If shooting video AND you need to pan during the shoot you could consider a fluid head tripod.
 Consider a geared head if you want incredibly precise movements but are willing to pay $$$ and you don’t mind a slower setup.

 Plate Type - The two common types are Arca swiss and Manfrotto - Arca swiss is the most common type of tripod head/plate system which means if you are on a trip and forget your plate just about any camera store will carry a spare plate or if traveling with a photography workshop it’s likely someone else will have a compatible plate.
-Spare Arca Swiss Plates - Consider an L Bracket for easier vertical photography.
-I love my L bracket.
-Kirk, Really Right Stuff and Small Rig all make excellent L Brackets that are camera-specific.
+Spare Arca Swiss Plates - Consider an L-Bracket for easier vertical photography.
+I love my L-bracket from Kirk.
+Kirk and Really Right Stuff make excellent L-Brackets that are camera-specific.
+Sunway Foto has an affordable generic L-bracket that will work but I prefer the snug fit of one made for your specific camera model.
 If you buy a tripod without a center column an L-Bracket becomes mandatory.
+Even if you own a tripod with a center column please consider adding an L Bracket to your camera.
+A little more info about L-Brackets.

 Leg Lock Type - Twist lock legs vs flip-lock.
 This can be a polarizing choice.
 I personally prefer twist lock, you twist a small section of the leg and the friction reduces allowing you to extend or contract the tripod legs.
 I find twist legs to be more comfortable and pack-friendly but if you are not paying attention it is possible to over twist and have the legs fall apart.
 With a flip-lock, you flip a small lever open to extend and close to lock in place.
 On more travel-friendly tripods these little levers can be small and fiddly.
 They can also wear over time and require a tool to retighten.